-Every day is Earth Day— with every purchase through our Online Store, you help replenish native forests & alleviate extreme poverty through our 'employ to plant' environmental partnership.
+2021 to 2023 we supported Eden Reforestation Projects— with every purchase through our Online Store we planted 10 TREES to replenish native forests & alleviate extreme poverty through our 'employ to plant' environmental partnership.
 Over 2.5 years we planted 9,547 Trees

 2016 to 2021 — Buy1, Give1

 2017 to early 2021 we supported a variety or projects through Buy1Give1 - B1G1.
 Every sale through our store gave back to others through life-saving water, food, health-care & education.
 Over 4+ years, we made 220,009 giving impacts in the world.